muzfr7/go-boilerplate/README.md

 This directory is a good way to explicitly communicate that the code in this directory is safe for use by others.

 ### /resources
+Database migrations and seeds etc

 ### /config
 Configuration file templates or default configs, possibly to be mapped from .env files.

 ### /bin
+Binaries built from `/cmd` directory.

 ### /deploy
+Deployment configurations and templates.

 ### /docs
+Design and user documents (in addition to your godoc generated documentation).

 ### /testdata
+Test related data eg: seed files etc which will be used by tests.